 - Creating crafts to bring joy into many homes.

 - Supporting and advising the vulnerable.

 Living with a purpose

-When we decide to live with a purpose, an open mind is paramount.
-Firstly, it’s important to understand that it will not always be enjoyable.
-Once you discover your purpose and you persist with it for long enough, the most miraculous thing happens — it stops being an activity and becomes a state of mind; instead, a blissful emotional and mental state.
+An open mind is paramount when we decide to live with a purpose.
+Firstly, it’s essential to understand that it will not always be enjoyable.
+Once you discover your purpose and persist with it for long enough, the most miraculous thing happens — it stops being an activity and becomes a state of mind; instead, a blissful emotional and mental state.

 If you’re wondering what to do with your life, you can take the suggestions of others on board, but ultimately, an individual passion is what you need to discover on your own.
 It’s a private matter, an intimate affair.
 It’s your business alone.
 Your fulfillment is going to come from pursuing what matters to you.
 So, what does matter to you?
 Do you know?

 Find that out, then just stay true to your purpose.
-When we are honest with ourselves, when we stay course, patiently chiseling away, with persistence and discipline, Nature reciprocates without fail.
-Whether you are trading stocks or seeking truth, driving Ferraris or flying daggers, so long as you love what you do, you will experience joy.
+When we are honest with ourselves, when we stay the course, patiently chiseling away, with persistence and discipline, Nature reciprocates without fail.
+Whether you are trading stocks, seeking truth, driving Ferraris, or flying daggers, so long as you love what you do, you will experience joy.

 Meaning of Life Philosophy

 Life is to be lived, and it can certainly have a meaning, too; although it may not have a universal meaning or purpose applicable to all.